- Recordings player: You're here. This is where the magic happens and you get to see how users interact with your site.

 3. URL bar

 The URL bar shows the address of the page that your user was visiting when their session was being recorded.
 If the user visited multiple pages during their session, then you'll see the URL change as they navigate through your site.
-You also have a few other options when hovering over the URL:
+To the left and outside the URL field, you can click the Back icon to return to the Recordings page.
+You also have a few other icons inside the URL field:

 - Copy URL: The URL can be copied to clipboard by hovering over the URL and clicking on the copy icon, two overlapping squares.